eckotam/boostbase/README.md

-# BoostBase: The base stucture for boostui.com products
+# BoostBase: The base stucture for static sites

 A static site generator boilerplate integrated with Grunt, Assemble, Bootstrap 4.